bo-boka/tech-collab/README.md

 # tech-collab
-Web App that matches techies for projects to collaborate on.
-Built using Django, data scraping using BeautifulSoup, location matches using Google Maps API.
+Web App that matches techies for projects to collaborate on based on their skills and location.
+Built using Django, data scraping using BeautifulSoup, Postgres, Apache, and CBVs!